BoilingOil/github-new/README.md

 ## THE BASH FUNCTION

-Copy and paster the following function into your `~/.bash_profile`, open a new Terminal window or source `~/.bash_profile`, and the function will be loaded up and ready for use.
+Copy and paste the following function into your `~/.bash_profile`, open a new Terminal window or source `~/.bash_profile`, and the function will be loaded up and ready for use.

 Then while in an existing git project, simply type `github-new` and the function will run and create the repo and push your master branch up in one shot.
 You will need to set some github config variables (instructions will be spit out if you don’t have them).